Running with a Labral Tear: What You Need to Know for Safe Training

 Here’s the deal: your hips are your powerhouse as a runner.

-If they’re weak or tight, it can lead to all sorts of issues—lower back pain, knee problems, you name it.
-Incorporating the Myrtle Routine regularly has kept my hips strong and flexible, improving my overall running posture and form.
+Weak or tight hips can cause a myriad of issues, from lower back pain to knee problems.
+Adding the Myrtle Routine regularly has kept my hips strong and flexible, improving my overall running posture and form.

 The benefits are clear: